 Residents can assist the leaf collection crews and help to expedite the vacuum collection process by following these simple guidelines:

-- Rake leaves to the grassy area between the sidewalk and curb, not into the street.
+- Where possible, rake leaves to the grassy area between the sidewalk and curb, not into the street.

 - Do not block sidewalks.